armandasalmd/money-can-fly-api/README.md

 ## MoneyCanFly API - MicroServices

 This API is a rework of an already working NextJS API [here](https://github.com/armandasalmd/money-can-fly/tree/production/src/pages/api).
 Existing API idea has been selected for rework as its Business domain creates a well-rounded set of challenges to practice for Microservices architecture (`C#.NET`).
+Have a look at DB entities [here](https://github.com/armandasalmd/money-can-fly/tree/production/src/server/models/mongo) for a summary picture.

 #### Step 1.
 Breaking down existing monolith